 - Any property you have will be taken from you and stored until you get discharged from jail.

 - You will be allowed to make a phone call so you can call a member of your family, friend, or bail bondsman.

-- If you think you will get released quickly, you might be allowed to keep wearing your own clothes, if not you you will have to change into a jumpsuit.
+- If you think you will get released quickly, you might be allowed to keep wearing your own clothes, if not you will have to change into a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that might help others get through jail intake?

 Tell Your Story